 Food, Agricultural & Resource Economics

-This program prepares students for careers as economic analysts in the agri-food sector and in public agencies.
-This major also provides excellent background for students planning to pursue graduate work in agricultural and resource economics and other areas of applied economics.
-For students planning to farm, the department provides strong training in farm management, including a strong emphasis in agricultural science.
-There is also an emphasis on team work, leadership and communication skills.
+This program prepares students for careers focusing on economic and market analysis in the agri-food sector and public agencies.
+It also provides excellent preparation for students planning to pursue graduate work in agricultural and resource economics and other areas of applied economics.
+Many curricular and co-curricular opportunities exist for students to build their teamwork, leadership and communication skills.

-This program is offered and administered by the Department of Food, Agricultural and Resource Economics in conjunction with the College of Business and Economics.
+This program is offered and administered by the Department of Food, Agricultural and Resource Economics.
+Program format: on-campus, in-person.